swainechen/hfufs/README.md

 # -0.7374915
 ```

-## Under Active Construction
+## More practical usage
-This works now if you can calculate n, k, and theta.
+The hfufs/afufs functions require you to calculate n, k, and theta from your data yourself.
 There are quite a few other packages to do this from an alignment.
 One of these is PopGenome (https://cran.r-project.org/web/packages/PopGenome/index.html).
 If you have that package installed, you can simply do:
 ```
 library(PopGenome)
 library(devtools)